-In times of crisis, economic players suddenly experience a situation of massive loss of visibility, in the very short term (extent and impact of the crisis), medium term (profile and duration of recovery), or even over the long-term, should consumer behavior be definitively altered.
+In times of crisis, economic players suddenly experience a situation of a massive loss of visibility, in the very short term (extent and impact of the crisis), medium term (profile and duration of recovery), or even over the long-term, should consumer behavior be definitively altered.

-Insuch an event, companies are typically, at first, focused on cash and operations, in a reactive and evolving management mode in order to adapt to further events and regulation changes.
-Developing re-forecasts is naturally not a priority issue, and is not always possible in such times.
+In such an event, companies are typically, at first, focused on cash and operations, in a reactive and evolving management mode in order to adapt to further events and regulatory changes.
+Developing reforecasts is naturally not a priority and is not always possible in such times.

-Despite an uncertain context, the financial markets have remained active in most cases, so that they have incorporated into pricing what the market players understand of the available information: the follow-up of the crisis and its evolution, its short-term impact on each sector, the economic responses from governments and central banks, the signals coming from systemic players, the issuance of reports and studies from financial analysts.
+Despite an uncertain context, the financial markets have remained active in most cases, so that they have priced in market players' understanding of the available information, the follow-up of the crisis and its evolution, its short-term impact on each sector, the economic responses from governments and central banks, the signals coming from systemic players, as well as the issuance of reports and studies from financial analysts.